alxspiker/Torn-Racing-Telemetry/README.md

 ## Installation

-To install the Torn Racing Telemetry userscript, follow these steps:
+To install the Torn Racing Suite, follow these steps:

 ### 1. Install a Userscript Manager